Kxvin1/filter/README.md

 # Flask React Project

-This is the starter for the Flask React project
+This is the read me that gets updated when I need to redeploy

 ## Getting started
 1. Clone this repository (only this branch) a